CLS-Genetics/CLS-Genetics.github.io/docs/NCDS.md

 ## Genotyping arrays

-Here is information on the individual genotyping chips used
+Here is information on the individual genotyping chips used in the combined dataset.
+Breakdown of number of participants sampled on each array in the NCDS after removal of exclusions and duplications, and number of SNPs sequenced in each dataset (Bridges et al., 2023).

 | Data type       | Array       |Number samples | N SNPs |
 | :---            |    :----:   |    :----:     |    ---: |